 Filing a copy of every special resolution with the Registrar within fourteen (14) days of its adoption.

-The Secretary may appoint a Recording Secretary minutes of all Board and members’ meetings.
+The Secretary may appoint a Recording Secretary who need not be a Director, to take the minutes of all Board and members’ meetings.

 TREASURER